stangeqwq/CTF/TryHackMe/Task11_uploadvulns_WriteUp.md

 # Task 11 Challenge - Write-up
-A very cool and 1337-like CTF file-upload web vulnerability where several CL-tools where used.
+A very cool and 1337-like CTF file-upload web vulnerability where several CL-tools where used as well as a web reverse shell.
 Take note that the attack machine for TryHackMe was used to complete this challenge.

 ## The task
 It's challenge time!